flyingmachine/nanoc-blog/content/people/buddy-system.md

 don't have to buy into it_.
 But I think it speaks volumes about the level of trust and mutual good feeling among the team that almost everyone was excited about it while respecting that we're all different and not everyone prefers the same way of interacting.
-New hires were especially excited because they felt like it would help them acclimate to their new environment.
-To me, a team that is enthusiastic about these ideas is a team that I'd want to work with;
-it's a team that actually likes the idea of relating to each other on a real, human level.
+On the other hand, new hires were especially excited because they felt like it would help them acclimate to their new environment.
+To me, a team that is enthusiastic about these ideas is a team that I'd want to work with; it's a team that actually likes the idea of relating to each other on a real, human level.

 One topic that came up was, how is this different from just being friends?
 Is it really necessary to have a _structure_ that everyone